LMiller333/memory-game/README.md

 # Memory Matching Game: Wildlife Edition

 This is a small JavaScript program that simulates the memory card game.
 Cards are "randomly" shuffled each time.
 The goal is to uncover all of the matches!
-The game also tracks number of moves (clicks), a star rating (based on your number of moves), and elapsed time since first click.
+The game also tracks number of moves (1 move per attempted match), a star rating (based on your number of moves), and elapsed time since first click.

 ## Logic Summary
 1. Shuffle "images" (font awesome icons) & insert into hidden portion of HTML "cards"